 As soon as she's been given money, she thinks of which books to spend it on.
 She'd do her homework: logging on to special sites to check reviews and best-selling lists and type down those that interest her.
 Printing the paper, she insists on heading to Borders and buying whatever on the list.
 Then, she just can't wait to get back home and start reading already.

 She's the one who dreams of her own library, her huge book-shelves and the smell of books filling in her place.
-She dreams of her library filling in with people, close-marching in lines for her to sign on their copies of
+She dreams of her library filling in with people, close-marching in lines for her to sign on their copies of her novel.

 She knows so much of this might come true, but till then, she'll keep dreaming.